 The Phylon foam has been replaced by the well-known Nike React foam.
 This midsole material offers a soft and long-lasting cushioning.
 It aims to give responsiveness and high-energy return throughout the gait.
 The React foam is also lightweight and efficiently absorbs shock during impact.

 Along with the React foam is the notable Nike Zoom Air unit that is strategically placed in the heel section.
 The Zoom Air is composed of pressurized air pockets that further enhances underfoot cushioning without compromising flexibility and comfort.

 A new addition to the midsole is the segmented rock plate.
 It offers added foot protection against sharp rocks and pointed trail debris.
 The rock plate does not affect flexibility and ground contact.

 In the upper of the Nike Terra Kiger 5 is the new perforated mesh material in a seamless construction.
 This upper material gives the foot a breathable and flexible wrap.
 It is also designed to survive the harsh nature of the trail.

 Along with the mesh are the skin overlays which are designed to deliver a comfortable and durable on-foot experience.

-The lacing system of this Nike running shoe is designed to give runners a snugger fit in the midfoot area.
+The lacing system of this Nike trail shoe is designed to give runners a snugger fit in the midfoot area.
 It also efficiently secures the foot while running.